rust-hosted-langs/book/booksrc/chapter-interp-dicts.md

 # Dicts

-The implementation of dicts is going to combine a reuse of the [RawArray](./chapter-interp-arrays.md) type and closely follow the [Crafting Interpreters][1] design:
+The implementation of dicts, or hash tables, is going to combine a reuse of the [RawArray](./chapter-interp-arrays.md) type and closely follow the [Crafting Interpreters][1] design: